Heritage Chinese Beginner III

 Intermediate Conversation

-This class is designed for students who have learned about 1,000 words and structures or have taken intermediate-level classes at China Institute but want to improve conversational skills.
-The class will help students speak the language with sufficient structural accuracy and vocabulary to participate effectively in informal conversational and business settings.
+This class is designed for students who have completed up to the Intermediate level classes (Level 201-206) in our Chinese classes or at an equivalent proficiency level.
+The class will help students speak the language with sufficient structural accuracy and vocabulary to participate effectively in most informal conversational and business settings.
 The class is highly conversational and interactive, with a focus on live conversations and discussions to achieve fluency in spoken Chinese.
+Topics for discussion revolve around a wide range of themes, including the latest hot topics in China and worldwide.

 NO textbook is required to purchase for this class.
 Materials will be provided in class.

-The textbook required for this course is Road to Success, Upper Elementary Vol 1 (Lesson 1-4).
+The textbook required for this course is Road to Success: Lower Elementary, Vol.1 (Lessons 7-12).

 Heritage Chinese Beginner I